CesiumGS/3d-tiles/specification/README.md

 [Point Cloud (`pnts`)](./TileFormats/PointCloud/)|Massive number of points [Composite (`cmpt`)](./TileFormats/Composite/)|Concatenate tiles of different formats into one tile

-A tile's _content_, an individual instance of a tile format, is a binary blob with format-specific components.
+A tile's _content_ is an individual instance of a tile format.
 A tile may have multiple contents.

 The content references a set of _features_, such as 3D models representing buildings or trees, or points in a point cloud.
 Each feature has position and appearance properties and additional application-specific properties.
 A client may choose to select features at runtime and retrieve their properties for visualization or analysis.